SamJessep/Python2UML/README.md

   4. choose export directory
   5. keep source file(.dot file/class description used to build diagram)
   6. choose whether autoPEP8 should save the cleaned version over project code(clean project code aswell)
-  7. create multiple seperate diagrams in one run
+  7. create multiple separate diagrams in one run
   8. name diagram
-  9. change orientaion of classes in diagram
+  9. change orientation of classes in diagram
-  10. use exsting source file(.dot file)
+  10. use existing source file(.dot file)
   11. use alternate source file type(other file than .dot)

 ## Packages